Using VPN Protection Online: A Beginner’s Guide

 What is a virtual private network (VPN) and why should you use one?

-Anyone with even a basic understanding of cybersecurity understands that when you use any internet connection, you will be monitored.
+Anyone with even a basic understanding of cybersecurity knows that when you use any internet connection, someone will monitor you.
 Regardless of where your servers are located, numerous entities, such as advertising or data gathering companies, will track, monitor, and record all of your activities.

-Your device, such as a laptop or smartphone, connects to a router by WiFi or an ethernet connection when you connect to the internet.
-The router is linked to a modem, which connects to the internet through your internet service provider (ISP).
+Your device, such as a laptop or smartphone, connects to a router via WiFi or an ethernet connection when you access the internet.
+The router is connected to a modem, which links to the internet through your internet service provider (ISP).

-Once these companies have your data, they can do whatever they want with it, including selling it to other companies who are interested in your browsing history.
-If you don’t utilise the proper precautions, a data collector may be able to see all of your internet actions.
-In the absence of appropriate controls, VPN protocols, and protection, this also means exposing your sensitive information to cyber threats.
+Once these companies possess your data, they can manipulate it as they please, including selling it to other companies interested in your browsing history.
+Without employing proper precautions, a data collector could potentially view all your internet actions.
+In the absence of adequate controls, VPN protocols, and protection, this also entails exposing your sensitive information to cyber threats.

 A VPN (Virtual Private Network) is a service that encrypts your internet connection and hides your online activities by routing your connection through a server.